WokLibCodeClub/.github/profile/README.md

 # Wokingham Library Code Club

-## Next Code Club sessions: Saturday 2nd May 2026
+## Next Code Club sessions: Saturday 30th May 2026

-We are taking a break for Easter, and our next sessions will take place on **Saturday 2nd May 2026** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.
+Our next sessions will take place on **Saturday 30th May 2026** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.

 <h2>
 $\color{#f00}{\textsf{PLEASE MAKE SURE YOU KNOW YOUR PASSWORD FOR LOGGING IN TO YOUR ACCOUNT(S)!!!!!!!}}$